-C10.
-Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information).
+C10 Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

-Percent in top tenth of high school graduating class 34 Percent in top quarter of high school graduating class 68 (Top half +) Percent in top half of high school graduating class 90 (bottom half = 100%) Percent in bottom half of high school graduating class 10 Percent in bottom quarter of high school graduating class 2

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 77%
+Assessment Percent Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Top half + Percent in bottom half of high school graduating class bottom half = 100% Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshmen) students who submitted high school class rank:

-C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
+C11 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.

+Score Range Percent

+Percent who had GPA of 4.0

-Percent who had GPA of 3.75 and higher 48
+Percent who had GPA between 3.75 and 3.99

-Percent who had GPA between 3.50 and 3.74 21
+Percent who had GPA between 3.50 and 3.74

-Percent who had GPA between 3.25 and 3.49 12
+Percent who had GPA between 3.25 and 3.49

-Percent who had GPA between 3.00 and 3.24 11
+Percent who had GPA between 3.00 and 3.24

-Percent who had GPA between 2.50 and 2.99 7
+Percent who had GPA between 2.50 and 2.99

-Percent who had GPA between 2.00 and 2.49 1
+Percent who had GPA between 2.0 and 2.49

-Percent who had GPA between 1.00 and 1.99 0
+Percent who had GPA between 1.0 and 1.99

-Percent who had GPA below 1.00 0
+Percent who had GPA below 1.0

-100%
+Totals should = 100% 0.00%

-C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:

-Percent of total first-time, first-year (freshman) students who submitted high school GPA: % Admission Policies
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 0.00% Percent of total first-time, first-year (freshman) students who submitted high school GPA: 0.00%